Flour tortilla: Tortillas today

 Today, personal and industrial (Mexican-style) tortilla-making equipment has facilitated and expedited tortilla making.
 Manually operated wooden tortilla presses of the past led to today's industrial tortilla machinery, which can produce up to 60,000 tortillas per hour.
 Tortillas are now not only made from maize meal, but also from wheat flour; home-made and store-bought tortillas are made in many flavors and varieties.

 Tortillas remain a staple food in Mexico and Central America, and have gained popularity and market share elsewhere.
 In the U.S., tortillas have grown from an "ethnic" to a mainstream food.
 They have surpassed bagels and muffins, and have now become the number two packaged bread product sold in the U.S (behind sliced bread).
 The Tortilla Industry Association (TIA) estimates that in the U.S. alone, the tortilla industry (tortillas and their products – tortilla chips, tostada shells and taco shells) has become a US$6 billion a year industry.

 Nutritional information

 Soft wheat tortillas use wheat instead of masa as the primary ingredient.
 The Mission Foods brand lists the following ingredients: enriched bleached wheat flour (wheat flour, niacin, reduced iron, thiamine mononitrate, riboflavin, folic acid), water, vegetable shortening (interesterified soybean oil, hydrogenated soybean oil and/or palm oil), contains 2% or less of: salt, sugar, leavening (sodium bicarbonate, sodium aluminum sulfate, corn starch, monocalcium phosphate and/or sodium acid pyrophosphate, calcium sulfate), distilled monoglycerides, enzymes, wheat starch, calcium carbonate, antioxidants (tocopherols, ascorbic acid, citric acid), cellulose gum, guar gum, dough conditioner (fumaric acid, sodium metabisulfite and/or mono- and diglycerides), calcium propionate and sorbic acid (to preserve freshness).

 The recipe recommended by American chef and restaurateur Rick Bayless who specializes in traditional Mexican cuisine uses just four ingredients: flour, lard, salt, and water.

-The nutritional info for the Mission brand 49 g wheat tortilla is:
+The nutritional information for the Mission brand 49 g wheat tortilla is: